UTYCC-KyawZT/MultiThreading/README.md

 # Multithreading with Node.js

 This project demonstrates how to use multithreading in Node.js by using worker threads.
 The project contains two folders: `singlethread` and `multithread`.
+Basically, it calls the same Fibonacci function 10 times in both of them and to see the difference between them for how long it takes to run in single thread and multi thread but the time might be different based on your PC specification.

 ## Singlethread